Sima Yi: Death and posthumous honours

 In July 251, when Sima Yi became critically ill, he dreamt of Jia Kui and Wang Ling being honoured, which disturbed him.
-Sima Yi died on 7 September 251 in Luoyang at the age of 73 (by East Asian age reckoning).
-The emperor Cao Fang donned mourning garments, attended Sima Yi's funeral in person, and ordered Sima Yi to be buried with the same honours as those accorded to Huo Guang in the Western Han dynasty.
+Sima Yi died on 7 September 251 in Luoyang at the age of 73.
+Emperor Cao Fang donned mourning garments, attended Sima Yi's funeral in person, and ordered Sima Yi to be buried with the same honours as those accorded to Huo Guang in the Western Han dynasty.
 He also posthumously appointed Sima Yi as Chancellor of State and elevated him to the status of a duke.
 Sima Yi's younger brother Sima Fu, however, declined the ducal title and a wenliangche (轀輬車) on behalf of his deceased brother, stating Sima Yi would have done that if he was still alive.